lynnpepin/diy-static-site-generator/source/posts/discord_optout_2023.md

 	 - That is a 13.7x decrease.
 	 - This is also sourced from 2015.
 This disparity likely much greater now in 2023.

+But how can you opt out of Discord's arbitration clause?

 # You can opt out of Discord's arbitration clause by sending them an email